 The FMSiS website provides you with all the information and resources that you need to assist you in completing the standard and within this information is Form G2 (go to ‘General documentation’ on the FMSiS website) which provides the purpose, key benefits and summary of completing the assessment process.
 What I found most interesting were the following paragraphs:

 Paragraph 2.
 ‘FMSiS provides a clear and consistent benchmark which schools can use to encourage self improvement.
 It helps school leaders and Governing Bodies to better understand their roles and responsibilities in relation to effective financial management, and how decisions on expenditure are linked to educational priorities.
-By making best use of resources children’s outcomes can be maximised.’
+By making best use of resources children’s outcomes can be maximized.’

 Paragraph 3.‘The Standard has been designed to help key groups and individuals, such as Senior Management Teams, Head Teachers and Governors, to reflect and ask questions about processes in a systematic way, widening out overall knowledge of school financial management.’